Table of Contents

 OpenID Connect, and other SSO protocols, can be referred to as federated5.
 OpenID Connect is “… an identity layer built on top of OAuth 2.0, with a large number of implementations from companies such as Google and Paypal.
 It enables client applications to receive valuable basic information about a user, such as a user’s identity, the user’s available attributes, and other authentication-related details.”

 There is not one single identity provider that IDs have to verify with.
-The identity provider is simply a trusted party with authority to authenticate.
+The identity provider is simply a trusted party with the authority to authenticate.

 What does it mean to federate something?